 The rating outcome is ultimately an assessment of the fundamentals and the probabilities of change in the fundamentals.
 CARE Ratings analyses each of the above factors and their linkages to arrive at the overall assessment of credit quality, by taking into account industry's cyclicality.
 While the methodology encompasses comprehensive technical, financial, commercial, economic and management analysis, credit rating is an overall assessment of all aspects of the issuer.

-[Last reviewed May 30, 2019.
-Next review due in July-Sept 2020]
+[Reviewed in June 2020.
+Next review due in June-July 2021]

 CARE Ratings Limited